The ballot for The Wildlife Society’s 2021 elections includes nominees for the position of vice president.

 Electronic ballots will be sent June 1 to all members with an email address.
 Members without an email address will receive a paper ballot in the mail.
 Voting will close June 30.
 Mailed paper ballots must be postmarked on or before June 30.
-Newly elected council members are scheduled to be installed at the 27th Annual Conference, Sept.
-27-Oct.
-1, 2020, in Louisville, Kentucky.
+Newly elected council members are scheduled to be installed at the virtual 28th Annual Conference, Nov.1-5.

 The candidates’ statements expressing their vision for The Wildlife Society and their interest in running for this council position are below.

 My journey as a wildlife professional would not have been possible, may not have ever been considered, if my high school biology teacher hadn’t taken me aside and told me she believed I had real potential in the biological sciences.
 Simple words, just a single sentence really, but the impact that sentence had on my life is impossible to calculate.
 I have been fortunate to always have those that encouraged me to stretch beyond what I could do, to push on in good times and bad, to try to be better than I was.

 TWS has been part of my life since 1986.
 To me, TWS is our Medical Association, our Bar Association, it is the professional society for those of us who are students of or who work on behalf of wildlife and people.
 With the encouragement of others, I have held Chapter, Section and TWS leadership positions.
 There really is no higher honor than being asked to serve.
 If elected Vice President, I hope to work with you to increase the capacity of our Wildlife Policy program, to make TWS the go to organization for bringing science to wildlife related policy decisions, and to enhance our services to members whose only outlet to bring science to local policy decisions is through a professional society like TWS.